 Once you’ve brought your new roommate home, one way to make sure they’re the best behaved on the block is to make him comfortable in the new space.
 Allocating them their own space in the corner of your apartment may go a long way to keep them calm and relaxed.
 For complete comfort, set up a dog bed, place a few toys, food and water, and make it their space that’s consistently just for them.

 4. Exercise daily

 Dogs need fresh air just like you!
 It can be tough staying inside all day without any attention.
 Whatever dog you’ve chosen, they should be walked at least 30 minutes per day, whether that’s two 15-minute walks, or one 30-minute walk.
-While at work, booking a Spot walk to let them out for 15-minutes or more of fresh air can be a great way to break up the monotony of being home alone.
+While at work, booking a Spot walk to let them out for 15-minutes or more of fresh air can be a great way to break up the day home alone.
 We’ve found that breaks in the day are the best way to keep them from stirring up trouble in the apartment from boredom or having any accidents.
 Regular air and exercise is imperative to keep dogs and owners happy and healthy.

 5. Follow a routine

 An established routine helps your dog not only adapt to apartment living but also thrive.
 Try to feed and take your fur-baby for a walk at the same time every day, whether morning and/or evening.
 This way your pup masters the routine and knows what to expect daily, from when to wake up, eat, go for walks, play, and go to bed.
 At the end of the day, this develops a high level of comfort for both your pup and you, regardless of your apartment size.
 We recommend making Spot walks part of your routine, even if it’s just a special once a week treat.
 Plus, you earn Spot Cash when you book recurring!